huan1441/Bayesian-Model-Averaging-for-Ensemble-Flood-Modeling/README.md

 # Bayesian Model Averaging for Ensemble Flood Modeling
 These Python scripts are developed for estimating the Bayesian Model Averaging (BMA) parameters (weights and variances) of ensemble flood modeling by using the Expectation-Maximization (EM) algorithm and the multiple Markov Chains Monte Carlo (MCMC) algorithm.
-For more information, please refer to the manuscript, “[<b><i> Improving Bayesian Model Averaging for Ensemble Flood Modeling Using Multiple Markov Chains Monte Carlo Sampling </b></i>](https://www.authorea.com/doi/full/10.22541/essoar.168056821.18559558)” (Huang and Merwade, 2023).
+For more information, please refer to the paper, “[<b><i> Improving Bayesian Model Averaging for Ensemble Flood Modeling Using Multiple Markov Chains Monte Carlo Sampling </b></i>](https://www.authorea.com/doi/full/10.22541/essoar.168056821.18559558)” (Huang and Merwade, 2023).

 A brief introduction to the features of each Python script is as follows.